skhtet/ozp-rest/README.md

 ### Configuring the ElasticSearch Index

 By default Marketplace uses an in memory, embedded ElasticSearch index.
-It development mode, it can help with application start up time to run ElasticSearch separately and configure Marketplace to use it.
+In development mode, it can help with application start up time to run ElasticSearch separately and configure Marketplace to use it.
 The following example demonstrates this.

 ```
 environments {